 We mentioned it briefly before, but this point definitely needs to be highlighted separately.
 Buying a mailing list is one of the worst mistakes you can make in email marketing for your online marketing.
 The addresses in the purchased email list may not belong to the people who have given their consent but are collected from internet websites, scraped by technical means (see above), or generated (email address generated using different combinations of first name, last name, and email service provider).

 Despite having unique email addresses, bought email lists usually contain spam traps.
-Emails sent to genuine addresses may in any case be considered spam for purchased email lists because the recipients have not opted in to receive your emails.
+Emails sent to genuine addresses may, in any case, be considered spam for bought email lists because the recipients have not opted in to receive your emails.

 - The reputation of the sender is immediately affected.
 It affects everyone on that sender’s list.

 - Consequently, fewer of your customers’ emails will be sent to their inboxes.
 This is harmful to your digital strategy.

 - The sender’s IP address may be blacklisted, affecting the delivery of other users of the IP address.

 - Your whole domain might be permanently blacklisted if your email reaches a trap run by an ISP, such as Yahoo!